Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

 The intuition is that the buyer can secure payoff $1-p_{\theta}$ by offering $p_{\theta}$ and the seller can secure payoff $p_{\theta}-\theta$ by demanding $p_{\theta}$.
 Their guaranteed payoffs are their equilibrium payoffs since the sum of these payoffs equals the social surplus from trade $1-\theta$.
 The seller's gain from adoption is $(p_{\theta_1}-\theta_1) - (p_{\theta_2}-\theta_2)= \frac{\theta_2-\theta_1}{2}$, which implies that he will adopt only when $c \leq \frac{\theta_2-\theta_1}{2}$.

-Since it is socially efficient to adopt as long as $c<\theta_2-\theta_1$, the equilibrium adoption decision is \textit{inefficient} when $c \in \big(\frac{\theta_2-\theta_1}{2},\theta_2-\theta_1 \big)$.
-In summary, when the seller's adoption decision is observable, there is almost no delay in reaching an agreement but the adoption decision is inefficient.
+Since it is socially efficient to adopt the new technology as long as $c<\theta_2-\theta_1$, the equilibrium adoption decision is \textit{inefficient} when $c \in \big(\frac{\theta_2-\theta_1}{2},\theta_2-\theta_1 \big)$.
+In summary, when the seller's adoption decision is observable, there is almost no delay in reaching an agreement but the adoption decision is socially inefficient under an open set of adoption costs.